 Grey composite decking is proving to be a very popular colour at the moment, as not only is it stylish and modern, but also fits into most garden colour schemes.
 Grey decking boards are essentially timeless, as generally neutral colours do not go in and out of fashion like most deign trends seem to.
 It is likely to be just as current in 10 years’ time as it is today.

 We have four colours that fit into the grey category.
-Silver is our lightest grey composite decking, followed by Ash, Slate and Graphite.
+Silver is our lightest grey composite decking, followed by Ash, Stone and Graphite.
 All of which can complement any home.

 Grey is considered a neutral colour, and tends to have both warm and cool undertones.
 Any material in the sun day will get warm, with darker tones warming up the most.
 Therefore, if your decking is in the sun all day, every day, then a light grey shade may be a better choice.
 If you get limited sun on the decking, then a dark grey will be less of a concern.

 Grey plastic decking is perfect for those with busy lifestyles, as it won’t require any staining, and will retain its colour after it weathers and fades in the first 6 months, meaning you will be able to spend quality time in your outdoor space, without the need for regular maintenance.